FranceCosta/AF2Fix/README.md

 The scripts contained in [scripts](scripts/) were also adopted:

 - estimate_co2.sh was used to estimate the amount of CO2 produced with the computation;
-- get_distribution.py was used to extract the whole pLDDT pfam distributions;
+- get_distribution.py was used to extract the whole plDDT pfam distributions;
 - get_domain_info.sh was used to extract the information about domains considered in the paper;

 The [images](images) can be reproduced using [this notebook](generate_figures.ipynb) after downloading the results ...
-Image figureS3 was obtained with [draw.io](https://www.drawio.com/).
+The workflow image was obtained with [draw.io](https://www.drawio.com/).
 Dependencies needed for image generation: python 3.8, seaborn (version 12.2), pandas (version 1.5.3), matplotlib (version 3.6.2), numpy (version 1.24.3), Biopython (version 1.81), scikit-learn (version 1.2.2),